ggonnella/gfapy/manual/validation.md

 and never raise an exception.
 This is not always possible, and in some cases, an exception will still be raised, if the data is invalid.

-### Basic validations only

-If the validation level is set to 1, only some field contents are validated, as well as the general syntax of the line, such as the number of positional fields, the presence of duplicated tags, the tag datatype of predefined tags.

 ### Validation when reading

-If the validation level is set to 2, the basic validations will be performed, and additionally, all tags will be validated, either during parsing or on first access.
+If the validation level is set to 1 or higher, basic validations will be performed, such as checking the number of positional fields, the presence of duplicated tags, the tag datatype of predefined tags.
+Additionally, all tags will be validated, either during parsing or on first access.
-If the validation level is set to 3, all validations of level 2, plus record-type cross-field validations will be performed.
+Record-type cross-field validations will also be performed.

-A validation of 3 means that RGFA guarantees, as good as possible, that the GFA content read from a file is valid, and will raise an exception on accessing the data if not.
+In other words, a validation of 1 means that RGFA guarantees (as good as it can) that the GFA content read from a file is valid, and will raise an exception on accessing the data if not.

 The user is supposed to run ```validate_field(fieldname)``` when changing a field content to something which can be potentially invalid, or